-Writing in the early 8th century, Bede explains why the Magnificat, Mary’s prayer on the occasion of her Visitation of Elizabeth, is used daily in the liturgy of the hours (a.k.a the divine office) for Vespers or evening prayer.
+Writing in the early 8th century, Bede explains comments on Mary’s Visitation of Elizabeth.
+He explains why Mary’s Magnificat appears daily in the liturgy of the hours (a.k.a the divine office) for Vespers or evening prayer.
 With Mary’s soul, our souls magnify the Lord and rejoice in God our Savior.

-M y soul proclaims the greatness of the Lord, and my spirit rejoices in God my savior.
+M y soul proclaims the greatness of the Lord, and my spirit rejoices in God my savior [Luke 1:46].
 With these words Mary first acknowledges the special gifts she has been given.
 Then she recalls God’s universal favors, bestowed unceasingly on the human race.

 When a man devotes all his thoughts to the praise and service of the Lord, he proclaims God’s greatness.
 His observance of God’s commands, moreover, shows that he has God’s power and greatness always at heart.
 His spirit rejoices in God his savior and delights in the mere recollection of his creator who gives him hope for eternal salvation.